-Device Use: Simple Tools for Flexible and Inclusive Learning
+Device Use: Simple Tools That Enable Flexible Inclusive Learning

 Not every learner needs the same type of device.
 GoodHands helps communities match tools to each learner’s age, literacy, and comfort level.
 Younger users may benefit from touch-based tablets with audio prompts, while older learners often prefer larger screens and full keyboards.
 Shared laptops are suited for small group use, while smartphones support flexible, self-paced study.
 Device choice also depends on electricity access, user confidence, and space.
 The goal is not standardization, but suitability.
 A well-matched device becomes a learning bridge—not a barrier.
 Inclusion begins when technology fits the person, not the other way around.